umd-dslam/docs/src/metadata/inode/README.md

 }
 ```

-Briefly speaking, the three different classes are based on `INode` class and we store almost all the attributes here into the databaseand replace the corresponding functions with our database-based implementation.
+Briefly speaking, the three different classes are based on `INode` class and we will store almost all the attributes here into database system and replace the corresponding functions with our database-based implementation.

 ### File Operation